jaykaynation/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is about arrays pointers strings and memories
+This dierectory contains files for the project 0x05.
+C - Pointers, arrays and strings